 Rapid Rise Italian Herb Bread is our favorite breadmaker recipe.
 Hands down.
 No comparison.
 This is our go-to homemade bread recipe.
 I make it almost weekly for company.
 Without exception, they and we RAVE over this amazing dinner bread.
 We love breads especially dinner breads.
 This one is bursting with flavor.
 Marjoram, thyme, and basil saturate this wonderful loaf.
 This is a great bread to serve with any meal.
 It always comes out perfectly and has a delicious taste.

 We like it with comfort foods like soups and stews, but also with casseroles, meat and potatoes.
 I have made this delicious bread probably more than any other loaf because it is so easy and so tasty.
 I’ve also made this loaf dozens of times for families I’ve taken a meal to.
-It takes 5 minutes to put the ingredients in the breadmaker and 2 hours to bake so if I need to make a quick meal on the spur of the moment this bread is always on the menu!
+It takes 5 minutes to put the ingredients in the breadmaker.
+It takes less than 3 hours to bake.
+So if I need to make a quick meal on the spur of the moment, this bread is always on the menu!